OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ---
-title: Importing a deployable tutorial with Octopus Deploy and Azure web applications
+title: Importing a deployable package with Octopus Deploy and Azure web applications
 description: Import your first project in Octopus Deploy and deploy a tutorial to an Azure web application for your organization.
 author: terence.wong@octopus.com
 visibility: public